donadigo/TMTrackNN/README.md

 # TMTrackNN
 Building TrackMania tracks with neural networks.

 This is a hobby project for fun to learn Python and also to learn how neural nets work.
-It is not meant to work and probably never will.

 ## What?
 The aim is to generate new maps, tracks using NN's for a racing game called [TrackMania](https://www.trackmania.com/).
 I created this project a while ago for fun and mostly for educational purposes.
-[Medium post.](https://medium.com/@donadigo/tmtracknn-generating-trackmania-tracks-with-neural-networks-146db058e7cb)
+[Blog post.](https://donadigo.github.io/tmtracknn)

 ## Generating new tracks
 You can use `build.py` to generate new tracks and save them directly to a .Gbx file e.g: